NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          | - **gas fired [therm/year]**: 3.0 / 0.014 * (0.5 + 0.25 * NumberofBedrooms / 3 + 0.25 * ConditionedFloorArea / 1920) (based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_)
          | - **electric resistance [kWh/year]**: 8.3 / 0.004 * (0.5 + 0.25 * NumberofBedrooms / 3 + 0.25 * ConditionedFloorArea / 1920) (based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_)
          | - **heat pump [kWh/year]**: (electric resistance) / 5.0 (based on an average COP of 5 from `Energy Saver <https://www.energy.gov/energysaver/heat-pump-swimming-pool-heaters>`_)
-         | If OccupancyCalculationType is "operational", this value will be adjusted for the NumberofResidents.
+         | If NumberofResidents provided, this value will be adjusted using the :ref:`buildingoccupancy`.
   .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions not provided (and :ref:`detailedschedules` not used), default values from Figure 23 of the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used: "0.003, 0.003, 0.003, 0.004, 0.008, 0.015, 0.026, 0.044, 0.084, 0.121, 0.127, 0.121, 0.120, 0.090, 0.075, 0.061, 0.037, 0.023, 0.013, 0.008, 0.004, 0.003, 0.003, 0.003".
   .. [#] If MonthlyScheduleMultipliers not provided (and :ref:`detailedschedules` not used), default values from Figure 24 of the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used: "1.154, 1.161, 1.013, 1.010, 1.013, 0.888, 0.883, 0.883, 0.888, 0.978, 0.974, 1.154".